 Sitting meditation is one of the most common ways of meditating, however for some of us, to maintain a somewhat straight and correct posture for extended periods of time can be a struggle in and of itself.

-Though we said a couple of unkind words about chairs when discussing meditation cushions, there are nonetheless chairs that are specifically designed to be used during meditation.
+Though we had some unkind words to say about traditional chairs when discussing meditation cushions, there are nonetheless chairs that are specifically designed to be used during meditation.

 In this list we’ll try to bridge those differences by going through meditation chairs, an item and tool used for the same meditative intent and purposes as cushions and benches.